pravegali/challenge/Challenge/TennisKata/TennisKata/Problem.md

 Objective :
-A program which will either give us the score or the winner , by taking in the winner of the point.
+A program which will either give us the score or the winner of the game , by taking in the winner of the point.